cjohansen/dataspex/README.md

 Dataspex is the spiritual successor to [Gadget Inspector](https://github.com/cjohansen/gadget-inspector).

+## Status

+Dataspex is currently "hardening".
+It works for a wide variety of use cases, but there are some sharp edges.
+The browser extensions are not currently in the official extension stores because the contract between the library and the extensions may still change.
+At this point you should build the extensions (see below) for the corresponding library version you are using.

+I expect Dataspex to be stable and with officially released browser extensions by the end of June 2025.

 ## Usage

 Using Dataspex is easy: require `dataspex.core` and call `inspect` on your data.